Q: How does an attorney obtain a certificate of good standing?

 Q: How will I know when to report for jury duty?

 A: When summoned for Kansas City or Topeka, you are instructed to call the Automated Jury Information System (AJIS) every Friday after 6:00 p.m. for your reporting instructions.
-When summoned for Wichita, you are instructed to call the Automated Jury Information Line every Monday after 6:00 p.m.
+When summoned for Wichita, you are instructed to call the Automated Jury Information System every Monday after 6:00 p.m.
 You will need to have your nine digit participant number available when calling in.
 Your participant number is located to the right of the bar code above your name and address on your summons.
 IT IS YOUR RESPONSIBILITY TO CALL THE AUTOMATED JURY INFORMATION LINE at 1-800-959-9519.

 Q: Where do I report?